WPChill/strong-testimonials/readme.txt

 [Demos](http://demos.wpmission.com/strong-testimonials/) | [Screenshots](http://wordpress.org/plugins/strong-testimonials/screenshots/) | [Feature Requests](https://www.wpmission.com/feature-request)

+= Can I edit the notification email that goes out when a new testimonial has been submitted? =

+Yes.
+You can edit the subject line, the message, who it's from, and who it's to (including multiple recipients).

+= Can I auto-publish new testimonials instead of putting them in "pending" status? =

+Yes.

+= Can I change the fields on the form? =

+Yes.
+There is a custom field editor where you can add or remove fields, change field details, and drag-and-drop to reorder them.
+You can also restore the default fields.

+If you have ever used the Advanced Custom Fields or Custom Field Suite plugins, the editor will be very familiar.
+Here is a full [tutorial](https://www.wpmission.com/tutorials/customize-the-form-in-strong-testimonials/).

+= I want to use categories.
+Can I add a category selector to the submission form? =

+Yes.
+After setting up your categories, you can add a category dropdown element to the form.

+= Can I add Captcha to the form? =

+Yes.
+Install one of the supported Captcha plugins, configure it, and select it on the Settings page.

+If your site relies on a partner plugin like this, and that plugin becomes buggy or abandoned, I will adopt or fork it to keep your site running.

+[Contact me](https://www.wpmission.com/contact) to recommend another method or plugin.

 = My web host does not allow the SQL RAND() random function.
 Will your plugin still work? =